 What I learned

-I learned how to efficiently handle data from multiple sources.
+One of the main things I learned was how to effectively handle data from multiple data sources.

 What's next for Mouse Times - California

-I hope to add data for show times throughout the parks, along with restaurant information and reviews.
-I will also be adding additional APIs to integrate with services like Facebook and Foursquare.
+I hope to add data for show times, along with restaurant information and reviews.
+I also intend to add additional APIs such as integration with services like Facebook and Foursquare.
 A version for Paris is also being worked on at the moment.